-- For faculty, staff and students carrying out tasks that require PPE, including respirators, continue to supply/ use the appropriate equipment per the relevant hazard identification, risk assessment and safe working procedures. - For instruction in close proximity where physical distancing cannot be maintained, or the use of barriers is not practical, other control measures such as establishing cohorts or the use of medical grade or non-medical masks may be required.
+- At all times adhere to Provincial Health Officer requirements regarding the use of non-medical masks.
+Masks are required in all indoor public spaces, including in all post-secondary institutions where people circulate freely, such as hallways, stairwells, elevators, etc. - For faculty, staff and students carrying out tasks that require PPE, including respirators, continue to supply/ use the appropriate equipment per the relevant hazard identification, risk assessment and safe working procedures.

+For close proximity instruction where physical distancing cannot be maintained, or the use of barriers is not practical, other control measures may include establishing cohorts or the use of medical grade or non-medical masks.